Faculty and Staff Directory

 |Resources:||Curriculum Vitae [pdf]|

 Professor Augustine earned her doctoral degree from the University of Texas in Austin (2011), where she received training in social demography, family, education, and life course and human development.
 After completing her degree, she was a postdoctoral research associate at Rice University, where she acquired additional training in population health.
 Her first academic position was as an Assistant Professor at the University of Houston (2012-2014).
 In 2014, she joined the University of South Carolina.
-She currently is an Associate Professor in the Department of Sociology at USC and a member of CHIP (Carolina Consortium on Health, Inequalities, and Populations).
-She also currently serves as a Council Member for the ASA Section on Children and Youth, an Editorial Board member for Social Currents, and is the Peter and Bonnie McCausland Fellow of Sociology at USC.
+She currently is an Associate Professor in the Department of Sociology at USC.
+She is also the founder and Director of FIRL: Family Inequality Research Lab.

 Department cluster: Population and Health; Inequalities and Institutions.

-Dr. Augustine regularly teaches course on family, education, and research methods at both the graduate and undergraduate level.
+Dr. Augustine regularly teaches courses on family, education, and research methods at both the graduate and undergraduate level.

 Specific courses include: